 Single bedrooms are ideal.
 It’s easy to find one person – just one person – who wants to live there.

-But the three-bedroom is the most beautiful space in the building, with 19th century fireplace mantles and hardwood floors.
+The three-bedroom unit is the most beautiful space in the building, with 19th century fireplace mantles and hardwood floors.
 If three people are going to agree on any space, this would be a great one.
 I gave it a thumbs-up for marketability.

 Show Me the Money!

 We agreed Will should take out the loan.
-He owns an investment property in Colorado that he bought when he was 21, which means he has a 10-year history as a “homeowner” without a single late payment.
 His credit score is a whopping 810.

 Yet the first banker turned him down.
 Will and I had just returned from 2 years of traveling around the world.
 As it turns out, bankers don’t look kindly on unconventional lives.
 Their conversation went something like this: